 HUD is requiring that all applications also be entered in e-snaps.
-Applications will need to be entered into esnaps no later than 5:00 p.m. on August 31.
+Applications will need to be entered into e-snaps no later than 5:00 p.m. on August 31.
+Date has been changed to September 12, 2022.
 This does not change the date that applications much be submitted in SAMIS and by email as described above.